Azure/AzOps/docs/wiki/Frequently-Asked-Questions.md

 Remove the invalid resource or character and retry the operation.

 A common example of invalid characters preventing successful operations in AzOps is with [Visual Studio Enterprise](https://azure.microsoft.com/en-us/pricing/offers/ms-azr-0063p/) based subscriptions.
 The default resource name of said subscriptions contains the "`–`" [EN DASH](https://www.cogsci.ed.ac.uk/~richard/utf-8.cgi?input=2013&mode=hex) character.
 Example: `visual studio enterprise subscription – mpn`.

+## Management groups not showing up in repository

+If the [Microsoft.Management](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-services-resource-providers#management-resource-providers) resource provider is not registered in the subscription where AzOps is initialized, the engine is unable to list and create the correct folder structure for the management group hierarchy.
+Proceed to manually [register the Microsoft.Management resource provider the Azure Subscription](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider) or assign the AzOps Service Principal the permissions to perform the ```/register/action``` operation for the resource provider.
+The permission is included in the Contributor and Owner roles.

 ## Push fail with deployment already exists in location error